wp-plugins/stop-emails/readme.txt

 1. Upload the entire `stop-emails` directory to the `/wp-content/plugins/` directory.
 2. Activate Stop Emails through the 'Plugins' menu in WordPress.

+= mu-plugin Installation

+1. If the directory `wp-content/mu-plugins/` does not exist, create it.
+2. Upload the single file `stop-emails.php` to the  `wp-content/mu-plugins/` directory

 == Frequently Asked Questions ==

 = Where do the emails go? =